jdhchow/TrapTheCatRL/README.md

 ### Reinforcement Learning
 The player and cat know the state that will result from their actions.
-The state-value function is represented by a convolutional neural network.
+The state-value function is represented by a convolutional neural network (CNN).
-First-visit Monte Carlo updates are applied after each game.
+First-visit Monte Carlo rewards are calculated after each game.
+After every 100 games, the state-reward pairs are shuffled and used to train the CNN.
 An epsilon is set and decreased during training which acts as a threshold for exploration versus optimization.

 ### Results
-The Model/ folder contains some trained models for the player and cat on a 5x5 grid. playerModelSP.py was trained against a cat using a shortest path algorithm. playerModel_5x5.h5 and catModel_5x5.h5 were trained from scratch against each other. playerModelSP.py does better than random guessing.
-It performs worse against catModel_5x5.h5 than it does against the shortest path algorithm.
-This implies catModel_5x5.h5 has learned a better technique than shortest path.

-In future, training on a larger grid would be beneficial to reduce randomness.
 There are many opportunities to improve the current algorithms and refactor the code.